Himanshhhu/N-Queen-Problem-Solver/README.md

- N Queen Problem:
+# N Queen Problem:

- The N Queen is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other.
+ The N Queen is the problem of placing N chess queens on an NÃ—N chessboard so that no two queens attack each other.

- N-Queen-Solver
+# N-Queen-Solver

  A simple C++ program to solve the N queen problem with the help of backtracking algorithm.